scikit-hep/awkward/docs-sphinx/ak.behavior.rst

 conceptual improvement for data analysts because functions like "distance between this latitude-longitude point and another on a spherical globe" can be bound to the objects that represent latitude-longitude points.
-It matches the way that data analysts want to think about their data.
+It matches the way that data analysts usually think about their data.

 However, if these methods are saved in the data, or are written in a way that will only work for one version of the data structures, then it becomes